Totally geodesic submanifolds of Teichmuller space: Introduction

 One dimensional totally geodesic subvarieties of $\cM_{g,n}$ are called Teichm\"uller curves.
 There are infinitely many Teichm\"uller curves in each $\cM_{g,n}$.
 We show that higher dimensional totally geodesic submanifolds are much more rare.

 \begin{thm} There are only finitely many totally geodesic submanifolds of $\cM_{g,n}$ of dimension greater than 1. \end{thm}

-\bold{Context.} Once source of totally geodesic submanifolds of $\cM_{g,n}$ is covering constructions, see \cite[Section 6]{MMW} for a definition.
-The first example of a totally geodesic submanifold of dimension greater than 1 not coming from a covering construction was given in \cite{MMW}.
-Two additional examples will appear in forthcoming work of Eskin-McMullen-Mukamel-Wright.
+\bold{Context.} One source of totally geodesic submanifolds of $\cM_{g,n}$ is covering constructions, see \cite[Section 6]{MMW} for a definition.
+The first example of a totally geodesic submanifold of dimension greater than 1 not coming from a covering construction was given in \cite{MMW}, and two additional examples appear in \cite{EMMW}.
 These three examples are totally geodesic surfaces in $\cM_{1,3}, \cM_{1,4}$ and $\cM_{2,1}$ respectively.

 Work of Filip implies that any closed totally geodesic submanifold of $\cM_{g,n}$ is in fact a subvariety \cite{Fi2}.
 Any real submanifold of $\cT_{g,n}$ that contains the Teichm\"uller disk between any pair of its points must in fact be a complex submanifold.